JohannesBuchner/spoken-command-recognition/README.rst

 Methods:

-* Any machine learning method can be trained.
+* Any supervised classification machine learning method can be trained.
 Convolutional neural networks could be useful.

 IV: Putting it together (TODO)